testingautomated-usi/fashion-mnist-c/README.md

 ```

 ## Credits
 - FMNIST-C is inspired by Googles MNIST-C and our repository is essentially a clone of theirs.
-See the [paper](https://arxiv.org/abs/1906.02337) and [repo](https://github.com/google-research/mnist-c).
+See their [paper](https://arxiv.org/abs/1906.02337) and [repo](https://github.com/google-research/mnist-c).
 - Find the nominal (i.e., non-corrupted) Fashion-MNIST dataset [here](https://github.com/zalandoresearch/fashion-mnist).